ZTF666/Instagram-bot/readme.md

 # 🤖Z-foll

-A small python bot that automates the process of login in to IG via facebook .
+A small python bot/scripts that automates the process of login in to IG via facebook .
-Then sends follow requests from the suggestions tab .
+Send follow requests from the suggestions tab .
+Unfollow people you follow .

 ## THIS IS A WiP !!!!!!!!